 The Women's Initiative

 Since its founding, Epstein Becker Green has been committed to building on the numbers of women and minority attorneys within our national footprint and throughout the U.S. legal profession.
 We also recognize the importance of women to business and professional communities.
 In furtherance of our commitment, the firm launched the Women's Initiative of Epstein Becker Green in 2002.
-The Women's Initiative's mission is to enhance the careers of professional women by providing opportunities both inside and outside the office to network, share information, acquire skills, and develop rewarding professional relationships.
-For more information about the Women's Initiative, please click here.
+The mission of the Women's Initiative is to enhance the careers of professional women by providing opportunities both inside and outside the office to network, share information, acquire skills, and develop rewarding professional relationships.
+Learn more about the Women's Initiative of Epstein Becker Green.